About / Research Vision

 I am a PhD candidate in the ECE department at UCLA, advised by Prof. Mani Srivastava.
 My research advances the intersection of machine learning, distributed systems, and cyber-physical systems (CPS), with applications in autonomous vehicles and the Internet of Things.
 My contributions include:

-- Distributed inference architectures — developing optimization methods and systems for the latency-accuracy-energy Pareto frontier within real-time ML/FM pipelines across the device–edge–cloud continum, targeting platforms from NVIDIA H100-class clusters to resource-constrained Jetson devices [6,7].
+- Distributed inference architectures — developing optimization methods and systems for the latency-accuracy-energy Pareto frontier within real-time ML/FM pipelines across the device–edge–cloud continuum, targeting platforms from NVIDIA H100-class clusters to resource-constrained Jetson devices and microcontrollers [1,7,8].

-- Foundation model systems — architecting FMaaS [2], FMTK [4], and TrustBench [1] as comprehensive frameworks for systematic benchmarking and deployment of large language models (LLaMA-3, Gemma-2), vision-language models (Qwen-VL, Moondream), and time-series foundation models (Chronos, Moment) across heterogeneous computating platforms [2].
+- Foundation model systems — architecting FMvisor [2], HoliBench [3], TrustBench [4], and FMTK [6] for efficient deployment, benchmarking, and evaluation of large language models (LLaMA-3, Gemma-2), vision-language models (Qwen-VL, Moondream), and time-series foundation models (Chronos, Moment) across heterogeneous computing platforms.

 - Cooperative Autonomy evaluation infrastructure — developing CADET [5], the first open-source testbed integrating CARLA simulator with high-fidelity network emulation and heterogeneous compute modeling to enable cooperative autonomy policy evaluation under realistic distributed system constraints.